mattmoor/knobots-actions/README.md

       # Actions are pulled from the workflow-templates directory.
       meta-organization: 'knative'

-      # repository is the name of the repository within the organization.
+      # fork is the name of the fork to push to (otherwise a branch on the
-      repository: 'pkg'
+      # main repo is used)
+      fork: 'mattmoor/pkg'

       # channel is the channel on knative.slack.com to post when these actions fail.
       # These can be a direct-message to a username if prefixed with `@`